 - Income Eligible Weatherization Services are available for customers living on low or fixed incomes through with area Kentucky Community Action agencies.

 On your Kentucky Power electric bill, there is a line item called the Fuel Adjustment Clause (FAC).
 This is a charge or credit for the actual cost of coal or natural gas used to generate or purchase electricity.
 Kentucky Power does not make a profit on fuel costs.
-The Company simply recovers dollar-for-dollar the costs of purchasing fuel to power its plants which is passed through to customers.
-The charge or credit varies monthly with the price of fuel, and the amount billed is determined by a customer’s energy usage.
+The company only recovers dollar-for-dollar the costs of purchasing fuel to power its plants.
+The FAC charge or credit varies monthly with the price of fuel, and the amount billed is determined by a customer’s energy usage.

-Just as everyone is seeing the increase in costs for other necessities such as food and other household goods, fuel costs are also affected by the rising inflation.
-Fuel costs have been steadily increasing for several months.
-This along with colder weather, customers spending more time at home and longer billing cycles due to the holidays, can all contribute to higher bills.
+Just as everyone is seeing the increase in costs of food and other household necessities, fuel costs are also affected by rising inflation.
+Fuel costs have increased over the last few years.

 Extra Billing Days

 It's normal for the number of days in each billing cycle to change from month to month.
 More days per cycle will cause your bill to be higher.
 You can see the number of days in your billing cycle on the front page of your bill.

 Even if you have lowered your thermostat, extremely cold weather can require your heat pump to change how it operates.
 When outdoor temperatures fall below 30 degrees, heat pumps need help from less efficient supplemental electric resistance heat to maintain indoor warmth.
 In extreme cold periods, when heating needs are highest, most of the heat provided comes from the less efficient supplemental electric resistance heat.
 This is how your bill can increase, even if it seems you haven't done anything differently.
 Learn more about how heat pumps work in this video from Community Housing Partners, a regional non-profit focusing on affordable housing.